 Disadvantages:

-- It can be expensive, especially high-quality leather
+- Can be expensive, especially high-quality leather

 - May show scratches, scuffs, and wear marks